lnis-uofu/OpenFPGA/docs/source/dev_manual/cicd_setup.rst

 CI after cloning repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you clone the repository the CI setup will still function, except the based images are  still pullled from "lnis-uofu" repsitory and the master branch of cloned repo will not push final docker image to any repository .
+If you clone the repository the CI setup will still function, except the based images are  still pulled from "lnis-uofu" repository and the master branch of cloned repo will not push final docker image to any repository .

-**In case you want to host your own copies of OpenFPGA base images** and final release create a githib secret variable with name  ``DOCKER_REPO`` and set it to ``true``.
-This will make ci script to download base images from your own repo pakcages, and upload final realse to the same.
+**In case you want to host your own copies of OpenFPGA base images** and final release create a github secret variable with name  ``DOCKER_REPO`` and set it to ``true``.
+This will make ci script to download base images from your own repo packages, and upload final release to the same.

-**If you don not want to use docker images based regression test** and like to compile all the bianries for each CI run.
+**If you don not want to use docker images based regression test** and like to compile all the binaries for each CI run.
 You can set ``IGNORE_DOCKER_TEST`` secrete variable to ``true``.

-.. note:: Once you add ``DOCKER_REPO`` variable, you need to genrerate base images.
-To do this trigger mannual workflow ``Build docker CI images``
+.. note:: Once you add ``DOCKER_REPO`` variable, you need to generate base images.
+To do this trigger manual workflow ``Build docker CI images``